Effective: January 1, 2023

 - Professional or Employment-Related Information such as your education, training, prior work experience, resume, references, certificate, licensure, or other professional information, military affiliation and status, work authorization information, and post-graduation employment and earnings.

-- Audio and Visual Information such as digital photographs and videos.
+- Audio and Visual Information such as digital photographs, audio recordings, and videos.

-- Technical Information includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.
+- Internet and Other Electronic Network Activity Information such as internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.

 - Usage Data includes information about how you use our Services.

-We may also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
+We may also collect, use, and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your Personal Information but is not considered Personal Information as this data does not directly or indirectly reveal your identity.
-However, if we combine or connect Aggregated Data with your Personal Information so that it can directly or indirectly identify you, we treat the combined data as Personal Information which will be used in accordance with this privacy notice.
+However, if we combine or connect Aggregated Data with your Personal Information so that it can directly or indirectly identify you, we treat the combined data as Personal Information which will be used in accordance with this Policy.

 Children’s Privacy.
 The Services are intended for adult use only and is not directed towards children, minors, or anyone under the age of 16.
 If you are under the age of 13, you are not authorized to provide us with any Personal Information.
 If the parent or guardian of a child under 13 believes that the child has provided us with any Personal Information, the parent or guardian of that child should contact us at the email address below and ask to have this Personal Information deleted from our files.